bkoz/rust-ai/README.md

 # rust-ai
-Rust Examples that call AI models
+Rust Examples that makes inference against models hosted by Ollama and Lamastack.

+This code expects a working RUST installation.